victoria-strand-dev/kollektivet_web_application_java/README.md

 8. Create the first files and set up the project for testing (testing code created by OpenAI ChatGPT (2025)) that everything works -> create the first table in the database using java
 9. Test more to get the hang of things, then start working on the real project

 - Alternative to the paid version Ultimate IntelliJ is https://start.spring.io/ .
 This generates a zip-file that one can open through IntelliJ with all the right setup.
 Remember to adjust "application.properties" so it connects successfully to the MySQL Workbench and the correct database.
+I don't know yet if you do this you don't have to do it again for the same procject or if it's a time- or spacelimit.
 - The database must be created manually in MySQL Workbench so that Spring Boot gets something to connect to.
+- To create connections between tables -> it's important to know/decide if the connection is OneToMany, ManyToOne etc..

 16.10.2025: